 Further, during the summer especially when many employers hire interns, companies may mistakenly designate an intern as “unpaid” and fail to pay them what they deserve.

 Another common employer error is not paying workers for all the time they work.
 In addition to more obvious failure to pay overtime – such as when non-exempt workers are required to work more than 40 hours in a week and are not paid time and a half, it may also occur in more subtle ways such as when employers fail to pay workers for required lunch breaks, or require that employees work through their breaks.

-If you have any wage and hour questions or believe that your employer may have committed one of these mistakes concerning your pay, please contact the dedicated Georgia wage and hour attorneys at Buckley Beal LLP for an immediate consultation.
+If you have any wage and hour questions or believe that your employer may have committed one of these mistakes concerning your pay, please contact the dedicated Georgia wage and hour attorneys at Buckley Beal LLP for an immediate case evaluation.